 Annual Enrollment Period

-Annual Notice of Changes (ANOC)
+Annual Notice of Change

-A document provided by each Medicare plan to all enrollees, detailing any changes in coverage, costs or service area that will go into effect in January of the approaching plan year.
-Medicare requires that health plans notify all enrolled members of these changes by mail by either September 30th or 15 days before the start of the Annual Enrollment Period.
+A document provided by each Medicare plan to all enrollees detailing any changes in coverage, costs, or service area that will go into effect in January of the approaching year.
+Medicare requires that health plans notify you of Annual Notice of Changes (ANOCs) by mail by September 30 so that you can review them prior to the AEP.